andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analysis-vs-data-analytics-examining-suffix.md

 "Analysis" is the *noun*.

 Even as a noun, though there's a sense of action involved with data analysis.
 It's just captured grammatically in this intangible, conceptual sense of a noun.

+That's because the verb that "analysis" noun-ifies is "analyze", which means "to separate into constituent parts or elements".

 #### From the Definition
 In dictioary terms, the word **analysis** encapsulates the idea of breaking something down.